brunexgeek/bouncer/README.md

 ## Monitoring the log with fail2ban

 You can use the information from the *net-bouncer*'s log to instruct *fail2ban* to block the IP addresses of machines that triggered the honeypot.
-I assume you already have *fail2ban* installed and operational in your environment.
+I'll assume you already have *fail2ban* installed and operational in your environment.
 For detailed configuration instructions, refer to the official *fail2ban* documentation.

 First, set up a filter that correctly identifies the relevant lines in your log.
 To do this, create a file named `filter.d/net-bouncer.conf` in the *fail2ban* configuration directory (usually located at `/etc/fail2ban`).
 Here’s the content for that file: